Error analysis for empirical risk minimization over clipped ReLU networks in solving linear Kolmogorov partial

-The clipped ReLU neural networks introduced in \cite{Berner:2020a} are truncation of the standard ReLU neural networks and uniformly bounded by a constant $D$. \begin{defn} Let $D\in (0,\infty)$, define function class $\mathcal{N}_{a,R,D}$ of clipped ReLU neural networks with architecture $a$ and weight bound $R$ by
+see \cite{Anthony:1999,Cucker:2002,Koltchinskii:2011,Shalev:2014} for details.
+For linear kolmogorov PDEs, Berner et al. \cite{Berner:2020a} prove that the ERM over clipped ReLU neural networks (see Definition \ref{dfn:clipped} below) overcomes the curse of dimensionality.
+More precisely, they establish polynomial bounds on sample size $m$ in terms of $\left( d,\varepsilon^{-1},\log \left( \varrho^{-1}\right),P(a),R \right) $ to ensure that the inequality \eqref{eq:genetheory} holds for the clipped ReLU neural networks which are truncation of the standard ReLU neural networks and uniformly bounded by a constant $D$. \begin{defn}[clipped ReLU neural networks] Let $D\in (0,\infty)$, define function class $\mathcal{N}_{a,R,D}$ of clipped ReLU neural networks with architecture $a$ and weight bound $R$ by

 where the clipping function $\mathrm{Clip}_{D}$ is given by

 \end{defn}